PantherOwO/Discord-Captcha-Fishing/README.md

 ### Disclaimer

-* ⚠ This project was created exclusively for educational and research purposes.
-I am not responsible for any misuse of this tool.
+* ⚠ **This project is for educational and research purposes only.** I am not responsible for any misuse of this tool.

 ---

 ### Demonstration

-Watch the video below for a complete demonstration of the phishing page:
+Watch the video below for a full demo of the phishing page in action:

 [Video Link](https://streamable.com/jc7bys)